 Steve is the CEO of TaxChat, an Uber-like platform for pairing tax filers with tax preparers via a smartphone application.
 Over the past 25 years, Steve has been part of leadership teams that have brought five digital product and service businesses to untapped revenue and enterprise growth.
 Steve has made adult literacy the primary cause that he supports with his time and resources for the past 20 years.
 In the mid-90s, Steve was asked to join the board of Vision Literacy, a program he has remained connected to despite several moves around the country.

 As Dean of the College of Arts and Sciences at Le Moyne College, in Syracuse, N.Y., Kate oversees 12 departments, 14 programs, honors and core curriculum, and 130 faculty members in humanities, natural sciences, and social sciences.
-She is the author of Mother/Country: Politics of the Personal in the Fiction of Colm Tóibín and the editor of a critical edition of J. Sheridan Le Fanu's novella Carmilla, with Syracuse University Press.
-Her critical edition of Norah Hoult's Poor Women! is forthcoming in 2016 with Anthem Press.
+She is the author of Mother/Country: Politics of the Personal in the Fiction of Colm Tóibín and the editor of two critical editions, one of J. Sheridan Le Fanu's novella Carmilla, with Syracuse University Press (2013) and the other, Norah Hoult's Poor Women!, with Anthem Press (2016).
+Her latest monograph, Trauma and Recovery in the 21st-century-Irish Novel, is forthcoming with Syracuse UP (May 2018).

 Maria is senior director of digital publishing for Aptara Inc. She oversees interactive e-book design and development across multiple platforms and devices.
 She has a wide range of experience in educational publishing, e-learning, and digital technology.
 After graduating from Rochester Institute of Technology in 2005, Maria spent her first several years helping big publishers such as HMH and Pearson grow sales with leading-edge e-book production and digital solutions.
 Having driven the development of a highly skilled team of 250 interactive e-book specialists, she has a significant amount of experience managing on and offshore resources.
 Over the past five years, she has led the development of unique workflows and scalable production models to produce over 10,000 advanced digital solutions for tablets, mobile devices, and web browsers for leading clients in both publishing and enterprise.